 Which employee engagement elements best define the increased opportunity, or vulnerability, during tough times?
 These five elements best differentiated resilient business unit cultures from others:

 1. Clear expectations.
 During tough times, employees need managers who reset priorities, involve them in reestablishing their goals and constantly clarify their role relative to their coworkers.

 2. The right materials and equipment.
-As work changes during a crisis, ongoing discussions about what resources employees need to get work done are important to minimize stress and improve performance.
+As work changes during a crisis, ongoing discussions about what resources employees need to get work done are important to minimize stress and build high-performing teams.

 3. Opportunities for employees to do what they do best.
 The ability to leverage one's strengths in a crisis is the difference between moving toward opportunity and falling victim to circumstances.